This Lamb Chop Recipe has been sponsored by the American Lamb Board. All thoughts and opinions expressed here are my own.

 The ingredients needed to make this lamb chops recipe include:

 - Lamb Chops – read about the different types of lamb chops available (or ask your local butcher) and decide which cut is right for you.
-For this particular recipe, the whole family (even my picky 5-year-old) loved the tender, buttery, loin chop.
+For this particular recipe, the whole family (even my picky 5-year-old) loved the tender, buttery loin chop.

-- Salt + Pepper – I like to generously salt and pepper my chops before adding the marinade.
+- Salt + Black Pepper – I like to generously salt and pepper my chops before adding the marinade.
 The salt adds flavor, of course, but it also acts as a no-fuss brine, tenderizing the meat as it marinates.

-- Garlic – fresh sizzling garlic with fresh herbs, olive oil, and butter?
+- Garlic – Fresh sizzling garlic with fresh herbs, olive oil, and butter?
 Your house is going to smell amazing.
 Trust me.

 - Butter – I like to add 1-2 tablespoons of butter in the final few minutes of cooking for extra flavor.
 If you prefer to keep this recipe dairy-free, feel free to skip it.